aginglexicon/the-aging-lexicon/README.md

-## The Aging Lexicon workshop resources
+## Symposium on The Aging Lexicon: Resources

 The following resources were compiled by participants of the "Symposium on the Aging Lexicon" that took place in Basel, June 7-9, 2018 > [Aging lexicon website](https://psychologie.unibas.ch/de/fakultaet/abteilungen/cognitive-and-decision-sciences/the-aging-lexicon/).